Are you feeling symptoms of low testosterone even though your total testosterone is high?

 The best source of iron would be beef liver, as 100g would give you 99% of your DV of iron.

-Dairy (cow, goat or camel dairy products) is the best source of calcium and is also rich in lots of other nutrients, such as vitamin A, B2, B5, B12, D, zinc, selenium.
+Dairy (cow, goat or camel dairy products) is the best source of calcium and is also rich in lots of other nutrients, such as vitamin A, B2, B5, B12, D, zinc, and selenium.
 Dairy also has a great macro-nutrient composition for testosterone production.

 In this study, people who consumed the most calcium had the highest testosterone, free testosterone as well as the lowest estrogen.